jmcalalang/Agility-2020---AnO-Tool-Chain---Advanced-Design-Patterns-with-AS3-DO-and-TS/docs/labinfo/labinfo1.rst

      - admin/Agility2020!
        root/Agility2020!

 ..
-Note:: In order for Postman to store objects dynamically f5-postman-workflows_ have been installed on the jumphost, this is an extension to Postman utilizing `Tests` objects.
+Note:: For Postman to store objects dynamically f5-postman-workflows_ have been installed on the jumphost, this is an extension to Postman utilizing `Tests` objects.

 ..
-Note:: The Automation Toolchain packages have been downloaded and stored in the jump host, this is done to reduce the time to deployment.
+Note:: The Automation Toolchain packages have been downloaded and stored in the jump host.
+This is done to reduce the time to deployment.

 .. |labmodule| replace:: labinfo
 .. |labnum| replace:: 1